DavitTec/fileit/README.md

 _Version 0.0.11_
 The following are sample bash scripts to create a directory structure.
-These can be amended or customised to your desire and create a new script with the help of the included spreadsheet (fileme.ods).
+These can be amended or customised to your desire and create a new script with the help of the included spreadsheet (FileIT.ods).

 By changing the contents if the columns under the LEVEL1-6 will change the first column that can be used to cut and paste into you own new bash script.